xwmx/nb/README.md

 nb move example.bookmark.md "New Name"
 ```

-When only a file extension is specified, only the extension will be updated:
+When only a file extension is specified, only the extension is updated:

 ```bash
 # change the file extension of note 5 ("demo file.md") to .org ("demo file.org")